-Moorish Mosque in Kapurthala is as beautiful as it might seem!
-Situated in Kapurthala of Punjab, the mosque is ensured by the Archeological Survey of India and is among the best mosques of South East Asia. when you take a first glance at the mosque, you will feel like you have been deported to Marrakech.
-You are not wrong feeling like that because the architecture of the mosque is patterned in the similar lines.
+Situated in Kapurthala of Punjab, Moorish Mosque is ensured by the Archeological Survey of India and is among the best mosques in South East Asia.
+When you take a first glance at the mosque, you will feel like you have been deported to Marrakech as the pattern is made in similar lines.
 It was built by Raja Jagjit Singh, the last ruler of Kapurthala, in 1930.

 The mosque is not just an institution for worshipping but also an initiative by the king to promote social integration among people.
-Both, Hindus and Muslims, live together in harmony in Kapurthala.
+Check out all the details about Moorish Mosque and enjoy a visit with your loved ones.

 The whole place of the Moorish Mosque in Kapurthala is loaded up with elegant lights with good vibes during the hours of Eid.
 Eid al-Fitr is a significant Muslim occasion celebrated for one day toward the finish of the Islamic sacred month of Ramadan.
 As Ramadan depends on the lunar schedule the date of Eid al-Fitr changes every year.
 People arranging a visit Moorish Mosque should plan it during the time of Ramadan to get inundated in the festivity.

-The architecture of Moorish mosque is also amazing and rich in culture.
+The architecture of the Moorish Mosque is also amazing and rich in culture.
 This excellent mosque is carved in marble with the fine art of its internal arch is done by Mayo School of Art in Lahore.
 The glass sheets are put in the round parts of the gates, doors, and windows.
-The walls of the Moorish mosque is painted in light red colors and the gates and windows painted in green.
-Inside the mosque, the wooden roof is painted in black and red.
+The walls of the Moorish mosque are painted in light red colours and the gates and windows are painted in green.
+Inside the mosque, the wooden roof is painted black and red.

 Average Cost For A Trip To Kapurthala

-Honestly, it depends on the commutation that you prefer.
-The flights from any city of India to Moorish Mosque in Kapurthala, Punjab will come around 4-5k and the stay in the city might be coming to 1.k per night.
-So, as far as the food, travel and commutation cost is included, the entire budget can be wrapped in 12k.
+It depends on the commutation that you prefer.
+The flights from any city in India to Moorish Mosque in Kapurthala, Punjab will come around ₹4,000 and the stay in the city might be coming to ₹1,000 per night.
+So, as far as the food, travel and commutation cost is included, the entire budget can be wrapped in ₹12,000.

 Once you have wrapped up your visit to the mosque, you can visit these attractions in the town to enjoy sightseeing.
 Add these places to your itinerary.